TheMercury1229/Froncort-AI-assignment/README.md

 ---

-Built with ❤️ using Next.js 15, Redux, and ShadcnUI \n Powered by Mercury
+Built with ❤️ using Next.js 15, Redux, and ShadcnUI
+## Powered by Mercury